American investors rethink China after crackdown led to losses of $400 bn

-New Delhi, July 31 (IANS) American investors are asking whether China Inc is still worth the risk following a widening series of regulatory crackdowns that have wiped some $400 billion off the value of US-listed Chinese companies, Wall Street Journal reported.
+New Delhi: American investors are asking whether China Inc is still worth the risk following a widening series of regulatory crackdowns that have wiped some $400 billion off the value of US-listed Chinese companies, Wall Street Journal reported.

 Investors ranging from pension fund Orange County Employees Retirement System in California to money manager William Blair & Co are rethinking their portfolios following Beijing's decision last week to curtail the operations of China's for-profit tutoring industry along with its ongoing campaign to rein in tech companies.
 The moves fuelled large declines across sectors of China's stock markets and hammered Asia-focused funds stateside, the report said.